5 min read

 The new website offers several benefits to ACI and its customers.
 For customers, ordering product will be quicker and easier.
 “Our website functions like any commercial e-commerce site,” says Smith.
 “Customers log on, add items to their cart, and place the order.
 The one difference is that we aren’t allowed to accept payment online.
 Instead, the system will automatically send an invoice to the customer, who will forward payment by mail.”

-The warehouse floor at the ACI clothing plant
+See the warehouse floor at the ACI clothing plant in this image.

 According to Matt Sexton, project manager for EIM, customers will also be able to access order information without having to call ACI.
 Instead, they will log onto a secure ACI web portal and see the information electronically.
 “This kind of integration allows programs running on different operating systems to communicate with each other,” says Sexton.
 “Once we get it up and running, it will provide access to ACI’s ERP database so customers can see their orders, shipping status and other information related to their account.
 The data is always up to date because it resides in the ERP system, and the web portal is secure, so ACI doesn’t have to worry about unauthorized access.”